 Canon 3.
-A judge shall perform the duties of judicial office impartially and diligently
+A judge shall conduct the judge's personal and extrajudicial activities to minimiz...

 Rules of the Supreme Court (SCR), Canon 3